 Yes, you will have an estimated reach with these mediums as well, but because they address to a much larger and randomly selected audience and because they are not as personal as online mediums, they will not be so accurate.

-While you have a large number of marketing reach at your hands, a lot of people will not be paying attention to your content so the real number will actually be much lower and you won’t be able to get a realistic number of your potential audience.
+While you have a large marketing reach at your hands, a lot of people will not be paying attention to your content so the real number will actually be much lower and you won’t be able to get a realistic number of your potential audience.

-But when you are working with online mediums (social media, Google Ads, etc.), you are able to see the estimated “reach” or “potential audience size” before your campaign execution and this is often much more accurate than offline mediums.
+But when you are working with online mediums (social media, Google Ads, etc.), you are able to see the estimated “reach” or “potential audience size” before your marketing campaign execution and this is often much more accurate than offline mediums.

 Marketing reach is the total number of unique people who view your content.
 Impressions, on the other hand, are the number of times your content is being displayed, whether any interaction has been made or not.

 Let’s take a promotional Instagram post as an example.
 You share the post on your account aiming to reach all of your followers.
-However only a percentage of them will see and engage with the post and that percentage of people will be your marketing reach.
+However, only a percentage of them will see and engage with the post and that percentage of people will be your marketing reach.

 And, the number of times your post is displayed on people’s screens will be the number of impressions.

-Do not forget that a single person can have more than one impressions per content.
+Do not forget that a single person can have more than one impression per content.
 They can see your post on their feed, and later they will see it on a friend’s Story, then later another friend will send the link to them.
 There will be a total of three impressions, but only one unique viewer —meaning one reach.